StatsGary/NHSDataDictionaRy_webinar/README.md

 ## What's in the webinar

 I will show how to code out the issues in the webinar and take you through step by step how to use the package.
+This webinar will include:

+- What is the package and the benefits of using the package
+- What was the motivation for the package
+- How to use the package
+- Where to get the supporting guidance for the package

+This guidance can also be found in the next section.

 ## Learn how to use it
 The official vignette shows how to use the  [package](https://rdrr.io/cran/NHSDataDictionaRy/f/vignettes/introduction.Rmd).